izirku/gitrel/README.md

 # Disclamer

-> Author and contributors bear no responsibilites whatsoever for any issues
+> Author and contributors bear no responsibilities whatsoever for any issues
 > caused by the use of this software, or software installed via this software.
 > __*Use at your own risk*__.